Urban Tree Planting Efforts Provide Far-Reaching Benefits

 Soil Quality and Adequate Volume Aid the Urban Canopy

 Just as important as tree selection, health, and planting method are the quality and volume of the soil in the planting area.
-Healthy soil provides a reservoir for nutrients and water, a habitat for bacteria and fungi that break down organic matter, habitat for insects and other animals that mix the soil, and of course, a medium for anchoring plant roots.
+Healthy soil provides a reservoir for nutrients and water, a habitat for bacteria and fungi that break down organic matter, a habitat for insects and other animals that mix the soil, and of course, a medium for anchoring plant roots.

 Most trees require specific soil conditions to do well, yet we sometimes take them for granted and assume they’ll grow in any soil.
 Many tree problems in urban areas are traceable to changes in the physical or chemical aspects of the soil.
 Also, human intervention (grading and construction activity) can quickly alter the properties of the soil, impacting a tree’s ability to survive.
 Understanding the effects of these impacts on soil and tree health, and learning how to improve them, is a chief concern of the experts at Snyder & Associates.